You don’t know, what you don’t know.

-You don’t know, what you don’t know.
 Hold that phrase in mind as I explain why one of the worst job listings I’ve ever seen was so terrible.

 A lot of growing pains typically result from one person breathing life into a company.
 The skills and approach that allowed the founder to build, often complemented by delusional confidence and dumb luck, rarely scale with the organization.

-The Peter principle is the idea that employees are frequently promoted to a level of functional incompetence, where they can no longer be promoted.
+The Peter principle is the idea that employees are frequently promoted to a level of functional incompetence.
+Promotion until people can no longer be promoted.
 The skills and habits that served someone well in a previous job usually don’t allow someone to continue progressing.

 As an organization grows, coping mechanisms suddenly become less effective, up to the point of unfeasible.
-A founder can go from being able to do the jobs of every employee, to those of any employee and eventually must have employees with skillsets they are not qualified to evaluate.
+A founder can go from being able to do the jobs of every employee, to those of any employee.
+Eventually the founder must have employees with skillsets they are not qualified to evaluate.

 The job listing I saw was for a CMO of a growing beauty brand.
 The job listing gave me pause, and not in a good way.
 The first major eyebrow raising line is, “you will be asked to complete PROCTORED assessments in the following areas: business math, writing, Excel, behavioral and cognitive.”
 Excuse me; What?

-I read that line as saying that this company’s leadership don’t know how to assess the skills needed for the role and are unaware of that knowledge gap.
-But an Excel test for a C-level marketing job wasn’t even the biggest red flag.
+I read that line as saying that this company’s leadership don’t know how to assess the skills needed for the role.
+More over, that company is unaware of the knowledge gap.

 “During the interview process if you are shortlisted, you will be asked to present a top-line one-year strategic plan.
 This project is designed to illuminate your deep understanding of the [brand] and your ability to identify high-growth opportunities.”